Automattic/jetpack/readme.txt

 == Screenshots ==

-1. Security: Protection against brute force attacks, spam, and malware.
-On-demand backups and restores.
+1. Keep hackers out with brute force attack protection, malware scanning, spam filtering, and downtime monitoring.
+Secure your site data with on-demand backups and restores.
-2. Downtime Monitoring: Know right away if and when your site goes down.
-3. Performance: Free high-speed content delivery network for your images.
-4. Analytics: Concise site stats and traffic insights.
-5. Themes: Hundreds of customizable, professional themes.
-6. Apps: Update your site from any device with the free WordPress apps.
-7. Revenue: Sell products and take payments with simple payment buttons.
-8. Sharing: Connect your site to social networks for automated social sharing.
+2. Load pages faster, and serve your images and static files from our massive global content delivery network.
+3. Customize your website with professionally-designed WordPress themes, blocks, and widgets.
+4. Promote your newest posts, pages, and products across your social media channels.

 == Changelog ==